Gabrielle Marks | Reviewed: 6/4/2025

 What Do Barn Owls Eat?

 Like all owls, barn owls are birds of prey, making a meal of what is available to them in the ecosystem.
 They feed primarily on small mammals that are active at night, such as mice, voles, lemmings, and other rodents.
-Studies have demonstrated that the barn owl prefers the vole specifically when available.
+Studies have demonstrated that the barn owl prefers voles, specifically when they are available.
 They will also feed on other birds, amphibians, reptiles, and large insects when necessary.
-[Colvin]
+[6]

 Interestingly, barn owls will only feed on live prey.

 Owls do not digest food in the same manner that we do.
-They swallow their food whole, and the parts that cannot be digested, the bones, teeth, fur, etc., are compacted into pellets and coughed up.
+They swallow their food whole, and the parts that they cannot digest, such as bones, teeth, and fur, are compacted into pellets and coughed up.

 Will a Barn Owl Eat a Cat?

 As carnivores, a barn owl will prey on any animal that it can subdue.
 It tends to choose its prey based on its weight, hunting smaller vermin rather than large ones.
-In an Ohio study of the common barn owl’s food habits and preferred prey, the favored prey was the meadow vole at an average weight of 2.1 ounces.
+In an Ohio study of the common barn owl’s food habits and preferred prey, the meadow vole was the favored prey, with an average weight of 2.1 ounces.
 The owls tended to avoid the larger voles that average 7-17 ounces.
-[Colvin]
+[7]

-Following this logic could mean that a kitten could be in danger of becoming prey.
+Following this logic, a kitten could be in danger of becoming prey.
 At an average of three-and-a-half ounces, a newborn kitten could certainly fall prey to a barn owl.
-[ASPCA]
+[8]

 A full-grown cat is actually more of a threat TO a barn owl.
 At an average of 8-10 pounds, the average domestic cat far outweighs the average-sized one-pound barn owl.
-[VCA Animal Hospital] In fact, the Ontario Ministry of Natural Resources lists cats as a threat to the barn owl along with other predators such as raccoons and great-horned owls.
-[OMNR]
+[9] In fact, the Ontario Ministry of Natural Resources lists cats as a threat to the barn owl, along with other predators such as raccoons and great-horned owls.
+[10]

 How Do Barn Owls Catch Their Prey?

-The barn owl uses its low-light vision to hunt, but its hearing is the primary sense when it comes to hunting.
-Its facial disk funnels sound into its ears located asymmetrically on either side of the head, allowing the owl to locate its prey before it even sees it.
+The barn owl utilizes its low-light vision to hunt, but its hearing is the primary sense it relies on for hunting.
+Its facial disk funnels sound into its ears located asymmetrically on either side of the head, allowing the owl to find its prey before it even sees it.
+This unique hunting technique, combined with its silent flight, makes the barn owl a highly efficient predator.

 Like all owl species, barn owls fly silently due to the structure of the thickly coated downy wings that have soft, serrated edges with flexible fringe on the trailing edge, which work to reduce turbulence.

-In fact, barn owls are such good hunters they have been introduced to some oceanic islands to control the rodent population.
-[UM]
+Barn owls are such good hunters they have been introduced to some oceanic islands to control the rodent population.
+[11]

 Do Barn Owls Have Predators?